ashiphsayyad32/Zenimax-microservice-app/README.md

 - POST /api/statuses - Create a new status
 - GET /api/health - Health check endpoint

+## CI/CD Pipelines

+The project uses GitHub Actions for continuous integration and deployment.
+The CI/CD process follows this sequence:

+1. **Terraform Infrastructure Deployment**:
+   - Deploys AWS infrastructure including EKS cluster, networking, and other resources
+   - Must be run first before any service deployments
+   - Manually triggered with options for apply or destroy actions

+2. **Node.js Service Pipeline**:
+   - Builds, tests, and deploys the Node.js service to EKS
+   - Can only run after the Terraform pipeline completes
+   - Can optionally trigger the Java service pipeline

+3. **Java Service Pipeline**:
+   - Builds, tests, and deploys the Java service to EKS
+   - Can be triggered by the Node.js pipeline
+   - Can optionally trigger the Python service pipeline

+4. **Python Service Pipeline**:
+   - Builds, tests, and deploys the Python service to EKS
+   - Can be triggered by the Java pipeline
+   - Can optionally trigger the React frontend pipeline

+5. **React Frontend Pipeline**:
+   - Builds, tests, and deploys the React frontend to S3
+   - Can be triggered by the Python pipeline

+### Running the CI/CD Pipelines

+1. Go to the GitHub Actions tab in the repository
+2. Select the "Terraform Workflow" and run it with the "apply" action
+3. After Terraform completes, run the Node.js service pipeline
+4. When prompted, choose whether to run the next service pipeline in the sequence

+All pipelines include security scanning with Trivy and deployment to AWS.

 ## Troubleshooting

 If you encounter any issues: